Table of Contents

 To ensure robust server performance, it is very important to set the correct initial configuration and configure an Apache performance monitoring system.

-With well configured monitoring tools you can track key Apache monitoring metrics to prevent fatal problems, especially in cases where server load and requests scale up.
-With clear and real time dashboards, you can view changes in core metrics and instantly react to provide a stable and efficient server work.
+With well-configured monitoring tools you can track key Apache monitoring metrics to prevent fatal problems, especially in cases where server load and requests scale up.
+With clear and real time dashboards, you can view changes in core metrics and instantly react to provide stable and efficient server work.

 MetricFire has extensive experience in monitoring systems.
 So why wait, when you can use our product with minimal configuration and get right to monitoring your Apache server performance!

 Key Apache performance metrics